jthefang/LearningUnity/README.md

 		- spritesheets - draw multiple sprites together in one image
 		- every image used in your game = one draw call => could be a potential issue if you have thousands of sprites
 	- Polygon - custom polygon shaped sprite (e.g. Triangle, Square, Pentagon, Hexagon, etc)
+- Filter mode --> Point (no filter) to remove ugly blur
 - **Sprite Editor** (click sprite --> sprite editor) lets you slice and edit sprites
 	- you can slice automatically or manually via **Grid By Cell Size** => give width and height of slices (X, Y respectively), slice and apply
 - Sprite will be invisible unless you render it: GameObject --> Add component --> Sprite Renderer --> Drag image to Sprite field